bonvision/bonvision.github.io/_docs/BonVisionResources.md

 This point Bonsai to a set of basic textures and shaders that are used as the core of BonVision.

 ### Notes
-This node is now taken over by BonVisionResources
 This need to be followed by a LoadResources node.